Deep Dive Podcast: Are beauty pageants still relevant?

 Angela:

-Because, at the end of the day, we still want to look at the beautiful part of a woman, not just having the brains, but as an overall thing.
+At the end of the day, we still want to look at the beautiful part of a woman, not just having brains, but as an overall thing.

 Crispina: